bobbimanners/ProDOS-Utils/README-https-gateway.md

 This trick does not work for links to other websites.
 If you click on a link `https:://foo.com` then you will have to edit it to read `http://pi/foo.com` and resubmit it in the browser.

+## Error Handling Sucks

+Error handling consists of catch the error and hope for the best.
+This could be improved.